 - 1. Configure the master so that it does not allocate shareable data into its cache, for example by disabling the data cache. - 2.
 Clean and invalidate all shareable data from the caches in the master. - 3.
-Disable the sending of snoops or DVM messages to the master.
-You can either use hardware control or program the Snoop Control Register, depending on your implementation. - 4.
-If you used the Snoop Control Register to disable snoops and DVM messages, ensure that the previous step is complete by executing a barrier instruction. - 5.
+Disable the sending of snoops or DVM messages to the master, by programming the Snoop Control Register. - 4.
+Execute a barrier instruction to ensure that the previous step is complete. - 5.
 Poll the Status Register to confirm that the Snoop Control Register changes are effected.